 Virtually all businesses need injections of working capital from time to time.
-If you operate a small business or a startup, however, you may not qualify for traditional financing like large corporations and established businesses can obtain.
+However, if you are a small business owner or a startup, you may not qualify for traditional financing like large corporations and established businesses can obtain.
 Enter PO financing and invoice factoring.

 Purchase Order Financing vs. Factoring: How They Work

 These popular funding options can provide you with working capital to cover expenses, but they work differently and serve different niches sometimes.
-Below, we’ll give you a full breakdown of how each one works and what to expect, so it’s easier to identify which is the best solution for the current needs of your business.
+Below, we’ll give you a full breakdown of the main differences and how each one works and what to expect, so it’s easier to identify which is the best solution for the current needs of your business.

 How Does Purchase Order Financing Work?